Den-moroz/BookHaven-api/Readme.md

 # Installation and Usage

+<h3>I've deployed the Book Store API on AWS, so you don't need to install anything to test our app.</h3>
-You can interact with the Book Store API in two ways:
+<h3>You can interact with Book Store API in two ways:</h3>

 1. **Using Swagger (No Installation Required)**